Baking Homemade Pizza in a Cast Iron Skillet

 Choosing the Right Dough for Your Homemade Pizza

-When choosing the right dough for your homemade pizza, it’s essential to consider its texture and elasticity.
+When choosing the dough for your homemade pizza, consider its texture and elasticity.
 You want a tender yet chewy crust with just the right amount of stretch.

 Experimenting with different flours can help you achieve the perfect crust.
 Try using all-purpose flour for a classic, versatile base or bread flour if you prefer a slightly denser texture.

-If you’re feeling adventurous, you can try incorporating alternative flours like whole wheat or spelled to add depth of flavor and nutritional value to your pizza.
+If you’re feeling adventurous, you can try incorporating alternative flours like whole wheat or spelled to add depth of flavour and nutritional value to your pizza.

 Don’t be afraid to play around with ratios and hydration levels until you find the dough that suits your taste preferences.
 Remember, making pizza at home is all about having fun and personalizing it to your liking!